SketchedDoughnut/lynxy/info/github/lynxy_server.md

 ***
 # Other features
-The server is also capable of being a distribution server for information.
+**NOTE**: THIS FEATURE IS SOMEWHAT EXPERIMENTAL AND FUNCTIONALITY CANT ALWAYS BE GUARANTEED The server is also capable of being a distribution server for information.
 It is not currently the best system, but it does work.
 In order to use this system, you do not need to do much.
 - look at the instructions above in "server functions key" about "listener".
 - start the servers listener for messages immediately after submitting the "listener" command to the server.